vachan-maker/vachan-maker.github.io/content/now/_index.md

 **TV Show** - Modern Family

 ### What I am working on
-- I am working on a game blog with my friends.
+- A game blog with my friends.
 They provide the content and I am responsible for publishing and maintaing the blogsite.
-- I am also working on completing the [#100daystoOffload](https://100daystooffload.com).
+- I am also working on completing the [#100daystoOffload](https://100daystooffload.com) challenge.